What is a Will?

 Do I need a Will?

 The purpose of a Will is to allow the testator (the person who wrote the Will) to have control over what happens to their assets and avoid any doubt about what their intentions were.
-There is no obligation for anyone to make a Will but having one guarantees the provision of those you love.
+There is nothing forcing a person to have a Will but having one guarantees the provision of those you love.

 If you do not have a Will, your estate is distributed according to a set of rules called the laws of intestacy.
 These rules might not be in line with your wishes or intentions.
 Writing a Will is essential for making adequate provision for those dependent upon you for their financial wellbeing.